transcendence1997/transcendence1997.github.io/index.md

 ## Education

-Master of Science in Applied Computing @University of Toronto (2020 - present)
+Master of Science in Applied Computing @University of Toronto (ongoing)

 Bachelor of Engineering in Computer Science and Technology @Nankai University